smokephisticated/smokephisticated/pages/bongs/bongs.md

 <h2 class="heading-center">Featured Bongs</h2>

-I wouldn't suggest using the Kraken for your only piece to beat the hell out of on the daily(Just like how I wouldn't recommend living out of a Ferrari), but if you're in the market for the absolute best, as always, we got your back.
+I wouldn't suggest using the Kraken for your daily piece to beat the hell out of on the daily(Just like how I wouldn't recommend living out of a Ferrari), but if your money is burning holes and you're in the market for the absolute best and most impressive, as always, we got your back.

 Listed below are some featured options for the serious stoner looking for a staggering addition to their, probably already vast, collection of pieces.